jaihon1/ift6289-project/README.md

 Every epoch, your model should be evaluated on the validation set and generate the inception score.
 It should also save about a hundred of generated images so that you can analyse them.

-Once training is done, you can evaluated your model on the validation set for the Inception Score, FID and VQA accuracy by running the following command:
+Once training is done, you can evaluate your model on the validation set for the Inception Score, FID and VQA accuracy by running the following command:
 ````shell
 python main.py --cfg cfg/coco_attn2.yml --manualSeed 10 --gpu 0
 ````